tonytw1/osm-jigsaw/README.md

 | keys    | List of String | The tag keys. ie. name:en                     |
 | osm_ids | List of String | The tag values. ie. England                   |

-Why aren't the areas and tags inlined into the graph file?
-Keeping the areas and tags separate from the graph allows for deduplication of the areas which appear in overlaps.
-This provides a memory saving when reloading the graph.

 ### Execution